eberban/eberban/books/refgram/src/grammar/numbers.md

 - __jioa__: `[E:tcu a] is (a group of) the only [number] things satisfying [A:(a)].`\
   Same but uses the raw property variant of set definitions.
 - __jiu__: `[E:tca a] is the [number]th member of sequence [A:blu a].`\
   Speaks about an element in an ordered list.
+Index follows zero-based numbering, such that the first element is the 0th.
 - __jie__: `[E:tce gan] is the number [number] times [A:tce gan] (default: 1 unitless).`\
   `gan` is the word for a number, and both arguments are sets of numbers.
 These sets allow handling many numbers (ranges, approximations, or even arbitrarily